tiozo/FCJ-AWS-Study/SAGA Pattern/Overview.md

 A system that are not placed within a single machine, could be different Server racks with on-premises, cloud or hybrid.
 Provide a strong availability for each services within a microservices system.

-Yet, this face an issue with
+Yet, this face an issue with consistency long for all the services that's are running on different spectrum of a system.
+A traditional database would be